jamesclair/portfolio/docs/resume/resume.md

 Administration, on-boarding, and security consulting for enterprise customers.
 Improved internal integration services and aided customers in implementing lasting change in their incident, security, and operational processes.

-**Achievements:** Co-Designed comprehensive SIEM/tool agnostic threat defense framework for categorizing customer assets into groups based on their risk and function.
+**Achievements:** Co-Designed comprehensive SIEM/tool agnostic threat defense framework categorizing customer assets into groups for utilization in threat detection rules, reports and filtering.
 Successfully On-boarded over 12 enterprise SIEM customers each with different architectures, compliances, and use-cases.
 Earned 2 certification in LogRhythm.

 **Skills:** *LogRhythm, McAfee Nitro, Qradar, IBM Arcsight, SQL Server, compliance consulting, onboarding and integrations, cybersecurity framework creation and implementation*